vmsmith/CookBook/salads_winter_white.md

 #### Preparation

 1. Separate endive leaves
+2. Trim stems of vegetables and slice about 1/4 inch
-2. Slice pear
+3. Slice pear
-3. Shave cheese
+4. Shave cheese
-4. Zest and juice lemon
+5. Zest and juice lemon

 #### Directions

-Trim stems of vegetables.
-Cut out core of cauliflower (if using).
-Thinly slice vegetables crosswise about ¼" thick.

-Toss vegetables, endive, pear, and cheese in a large bowl.
-Add oil and 1 Tbsp. fresh lemon juice; season with sea salt and pepper.
-Using your hands, toss salad until well coated.
-Chill (uncovered is fine) while you prepare the dressing.
+1. Toss vegetables, endive, pear, and cheese in a large bowl
+2. Add oil and 1 Tbsp. fresh lemon juice; season with sea salt and pepper
+3. Using your hands, toss salad until well coated, and then chill while preparting the dressing

-Whisk yogurt, mayonnaise, garlic, lemon zest, and remaining 2 Tbsp. lemon juice in a small bowl; season with kosher salt.
+4. Whisk the yogurt, mayonnaise, garlic, lemon zest, and remaining 2 tablespoons lemon juice in a small bowl and season with kosher salt

-Arrange about one-quarter of salad on a large platter.
-Drizzle some dressing over, letting it fall into the nooks and crannies of the vegetables.
-Add another one-quarter of salad; drizzle with dressing in same manner.
-Repeat with remaining salad and dressing.
-Season with kosher salt and pepper.
+5. Arrange about one-quarter of salad on a large platter
+6. Drizzle some dressing over, letting it fall into the nooks and crannies of the vegetables
+7. Add another one-quarter of salad; drizzle with dressing in same manner
+8. Repeat with remaining salad and dressing
+9. Season with kosher salt and pepper.